calanco/dogbreed/README.md

 # dogbreed
-API to vote your most preferred dog breeds
+REST API to retrieve and store information about your most preferred dog breeds